-PlayDate Behavioral Interventions accepts reimbursement from a variety of sources, including but not limited to the following:
+We accept reimbursement from a variety of sources, including but not limited to the following:

+PlayDate Behavioral Interventions also has a scholarship program for clients who have exhausted all other funding mechanisms.
 The Andersen Scholarship Fund is named in memory of Leslie Andersen, the grandfather of Christina Nulk.
 Mr. Andersen worked enthusiastically to provide services to children with disabilities during his lifetime and funds from his estate established this program.
 The program is supported by private donations, corporate donations, and various fundraisers.

-The scholarship fund is designed to provide financial assistance to families with children in need of our services.
+The scholarship fund is designed to provide financial assistance to families with children in need of services.
 If you do not have insurance coverage for your child, you may apply for a scholarship to cover the majority of the cost of their therapy.
 If your funding source does not provide sufficient funding to meet your service needs, you may apply for a scholarship to cover additional services.

-Pro Bono and Co-pay Assistance
+Pro Bono and Co-Pay Assistance